snoopwpf/snoopwpf/README.md

 <p>One question that comes up all the time is the situation where the application you are trying to Snoop, isn't appearing in the application chooser (i.e. the&#160; combo box that lists the processes you can Snoop).
 This is more than likely a situation where the application you are trying to Snoop is running elevated (as Administrator).
 In order to Snoop these applications, you will also need to run Snoop elevated (as Administrator).</p>

+<h2>Why Can't I Snoop WPF 3.5 Applications?</h2>

+<p>Well, you can!
+You will just need to use Snoop 2.9.0 and earlier, in order to do so.
+As part of the process of moving to Visual Studio 2017, we have dropped support for WPF 3.5 applications.</p>

+<h2>Snoop's Gitter Room</h2>

+<p>I recently created a <a href="https://gitter.im/snoopwpf/Lobby">Gitter room</a> for Snoop.</p>

 <h2>How Do I Build Snoop?</h2>

+<p>I just upgraded all the projects in Snoop so that you can build it with Visual Studio 2017.
+This means that I deleted all committed binaries.
+In other words, you should be able to open Snoop.sln and rebuild all and those binaries (like Snoop.exe, the managed injector dlls, and the managed injector launcher exes) will all get rebuilt.</p>

+<p>Note that if you are going to run Snoop somewhere where you haven't built it ... you are likely going to need the Microsoft Visual C++ Redistributable(s) for Visual Studio 2017 ... for both x86 and x64 ... installed on that machine.
+See <a href="https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads">here</a> for some download links to the redists.

+<h2>How Do I Build Earlier Versions of Snoop (2.9.0 and Earlier)?</h2>

 <p>Most people will only need to load the SnoopOnly.sln solution file.
 This solution will build under most versions of Visual Studio, most notably Visual Studio 2017.
 The main Snoop project intentionally targets .NET 3.5 Client Profile because Snoop has, for years, supported Snooping both .NET 3.5 and .NET 4.0 applications.
 At some point in the future, we will change this and Snoop will only support Snooping .NET 4.0 (and forward) applications.</p>